 Having learned the secret of success, I knew that writing my next book would be easy, fast and make piles of money, and that as a new mom of two perfect children, I would spin stories, change diapers, and in my spare time learn to speak Chinese.
 I did change diapers, many of them, I learned one phrase in Chinese, and took to my bed with the flu for a month while deciding whether I ought to give up writing altogether.
 Instead I got up and slowly wrote The Singing Fire, which garnered much critical acclaim and the assurance that I had avoided the second novel curse: “Toronto’s Lilian Nattel proves her debut was no fluke” (Nancy Wigston).

 Now that my kids were toilet trained, life was obviously too undemanding, for I decided to embark in a new direction and write the most challenging book of my career.
 As a true optimist and slow learner, I again expected it to be fast and easy.
 The writing gods had a good laugh.
 Eight years and ten drafts later, Web of Angels was done.
-And I don’t care if the next one is easy or not because in the end the gods gave me a gift: Web of Angels is an important book and she was privileged with the writing of it.
+And I don’t care if the next one is easy or not because in the end the gods gave me a gift: Web of Angels is an important book and I was privileged with the writing of it.

 P.S.
 I am now well into the next book–and it’s not easy!
 (I was secretly hoping it would be.)
 But I can’t wait to share it!